julesstrosahl/julesstrosahl/README.md

 In my hobbies and undergrad, I have also used Java, C, C++, R, GDScript, GLSL, Linux, Git, and Docker.

 My programming hobbies include game development, game server hosting, and generative art.
 I mainly use the Godot Game engine for my games, which has its own language, GDScript.
-Hosting game servers for many years, I've learned a lot Linux system administration.
+Hosting game servers for many years, I've learned a lot of Linux system administration.
 For generative art, I mainly use P5.JS, a JavaScript library for that purpose.

 I have a B.S in Computer Science from UW Madison, along with certificates (minors) in Game Design and Art.